Ramanujan Bigraphs: Introduction

-We further obtain a representation theoretic criterion for Ramanujanness: \begin{thm*}[\ref{thm:ram-local-crit}] Let $\Lambda\leq G$ be a cocompact lattice, and $X=X_{\Lambda}=\Lambda\backslash\mathcal{B}$. \begin{enumerate} \item $X$ is adj-Ramanujan if and only if every $K$-spherical irreducible representation $W\leq L^{2}\left(\Lambda\backslash G\right)$ is one-dimensional, tempered or of type $A$. \item The following are equivalent: \begin{enumerate} \item $X$ is Ramanujan. \item $X$ is NB-Ramanuajan. \item $X$ satisfies the Riemann Hypothesis. \item Every $K$-spherical irreducible representation $W\leq L^{2}\left(\Lambda\backslash G\right)$ is one-dimensional or tempered. \end{enumerate} \end{enumerate} \end{thm*} In Section \ref{subsec:Ramanujan-global-criterion} we specialize to the case that $\Lambda$ is a congruence arithmetic lattice.
-In this case, the graph $X=\Lambda\backslash\mathcal{B}$ can also be identified with a locally symmetric adelic space $G(\Q)\backslash G(\A)/K$ for an appropriate compact subgroup $K\leq G(\A)$.
+In Section \ref{subsec:Ramanujan-global-criterion} we specialize to the case that $\Lambda$ is a congruence arithmetic lattice.
+In this case, the graph $X=\Lambda\backslash\B$ can also be identified with a locally symmetric adelic space $G(\Q)\backslash G(\A)/K'$ for an appropriate compact open subgroup $K'\leq G(\A)$.
 The spectral analysis can then be carried out in terms of automorphic representations, whose local factors at $p$ are the representations of $G(\Q_p)$ encountered earlier.
 Theorem \ref{thm:ram-global-crit} gives global Ramanujan criteria in these settings, which will be used in Sections \ref{section:automorphic} and \ref{sec:applications}.